 - By pointing you in the right direction for arranging your mortgage.

-- By showing you the homes that match your needs since we have access to ALL currently listed properties and new homes in the Ottawa area.
+- By showing you the homes that match your needs since I have access to ALL currently listed properties and new homes in the Ottawa area.

 - By preparing a market analysis of the neighbourhood (of the selected home of your choice) so you get a complete picture of the actual value of the property which will assist you in determining your offer price.